NicChongMy/myos-backend/README.md

 # Environment

-1. `serviceAccountKey.json` is connection files to database. // This is a very sensitive config files, in production should not be uploaded into github or other VCS.
+1. `serviceAccountKey.json` is connection files to database. // This is a very sensitive config files. `SHOULD NOT` be uploaded into github or other VCS.

 # Database & libraries